Learning to Disagree

 Communication

-I will hold office hours by appointment (in my law school office or over zoom) on _____.
+I will hold office hours by appointment (in my law school office (AB 547) or over zoom).
 You can schedule an appointment here.
 You can also email me to schedule a different time.
 You should feel free to come individually or as a group.

 You can also email me with questions or concerns.
 I will make every effort to respond to your emails within one day of your having sent them, with the exception of emails sent over the weekend or holidays, which I will answer by the following business day.
 You should feel free to use office hours not only to discuss our substantive readings but also to obtain help on your writing, to ask questions about law school or graduate school, or to talk about other academic or career interests.